enyac-group/MaxEVA/README.md

 + An optimization methodology based on analytical modelling to maximize the performance of MatMul on Versal
 AIE.
-Our methodology is generalizable to any Versal AIE device and addresses various performance bottlenecks, leading to maximal utilization of the AIE resources (up to **100%** AIE cores, **99.8%** AIE memory and **82.1%** PLIOs).
++ MaxEVA is generalizable to any Versal AIE device and addresses various performance bottlenecks, leading to maximal utilization of the AIE resources (up to **100%** AIE cores, **99.8%** AIE memory and **82.1%** PLIOs).
 + A sophisticated AIE kernel placement strategy to effectively